- Land cover maps

 - Do you need to monitor changes in land cover over time?

-Using the differentiation between bare soil, vegetated areas, infrastructure, and water bodies, Silvisense is a perfect tool to simplify these tasks and support urban and land planners in their green space development, trails for recreational purposes, and other infrastructure planning applications.
+Using the differentiation between low / vegetation bare soil, forests, infrastructure, and water bodies, Silvisense is a perfect tool to simplify these tasks and support urban and land planners in their green space development, trails for recreational purposes, and other infrastructure planning applications.

 Mask out with Silvisense all land cover you don't want to consider and focus only on the type of land cover you like to further analyse.
 This will speed up your processing, make your algorithms less complex and the same time the results more reliable.

 Consultants and decision makers get a reliable and cost efficient land cover map and a monitoring service to detect changes: Year over year, month over month or even week over week.
-With a distinction between 3 density types of forest, grassland and agriculture Silvisense is of special benefit for many forestry applications, from stand exams to watershed assessments and other numerous forest and agriculture-related attributes.
+Silvisense is of special benefit for many forestry applications, from stand exams to watershed assessments and other numerous forest and agriculture-related attributes.

 Portugal Wildfires, June 2017